-Figure 32 :: Pinout diagram
+Figure 31 :: Pinout diagram

-Appendix C:: Complete command set for machine-to-machine communications
+Appendix C :: Complete command set for machine-to-machine communications

-The LW20 has either a serial or an I2C communication port depending upon which model number is ordered.
+The LW20 has either a serial or an I2C communication port.
 Commands can be sent that read values, change settings or alter the performance of the LW20.
 Distances are in meters and temperatures in degrees celsius.